 [You will have to talk about the topic for one to two minutes.
 You have one minute to think about what you are going to say.
 You can make some notes to help you if you wish.]

 [Examiner: All right?
 Remember you have one to two minutes for this, so don't worry if I stop you.
 I'll tell you when the time is up.
 Can you start speaking now, please?]

 Click for answer: Describe a film or a TV programme

 Q. Do you think the cinema has increased or decreased in popularity in recent years?

-A. I believe that the popularity of cinema has increased in the past few years.
-It can be seen from the number of Movie theatres that have been build in many big cities.
-It means that the demand of cinema has increased and more business people are investing on the building the cinema halls.
+A. I believe that the popularity of cinema has increased in recent years.
+It can be seen from the number of movie theatres that have been build in many big cities during the past few years.
 Apart from that, more television channels are showing movies daily and the numbers of movie viewers are increasing day by day.
-The globalisation and easy access to foreign films made it possible for people to watch movies that were produced and released on the other side of the planet.
+Globalisation, as well as easy access to the internet, has made it possible for people to watch movies that are made on the other side of the planet.